gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 With this setup, we have a working demonstration of both how Customers and Employees can interact with PingOne.
 Now let’s delegate some permissions to it.

 Since this guide is focused on Delegated Administration, we’re going to specifically use the **PingOne Admin Console** Application.
-Copy and save the Admin Console URL for both the Customer and Workforce Environments, either from the Applications page, the Environment Properties (Settings → Environment Properties), or Environment Summary tab (on the Environments List page).
+Copy and save the Admin Console URL from the **Administrators Environment**, either from the Applications page, the Environment Properties (Settings → Environment Properties), or Environment Summary tab (on the Environments List page).

 ![A screenshot of the home page url found for the Environment's admin console](../images/delegated-administration-in-pingone/homepage-url.png)
 ![A screenshot of the console url found under the Environment properties](../images/delegated-administration-in-pingone/console-url.png)